 Our curriculum is designed to build resilience and respect, enabling our children to become creative and critical thinkers with well-developed interpersonal skills who understand how they learn.
-We recognise and build on each child’s prior learning and provide a wealth of first hand experiences and enhancement opportunities to engage them.
-We emphasise learning opportunities available throughout our communities and surrounding areas.
+We recognise and build on each child’s prior learning and provide a wealth of first-hand experiences and enhancement opportunities to engage them.
+Learning opportunities available throughout our communities and surrounding areas are used and woven into our curriculum.
 We firmly believe childhood should be a happy, investigative and enquiring time where there are no limits to curiosity and there is a thirst for knowledge.

 Children leave our school with a sense of community belonging and the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.

 At Sharnford, in our hub, and across our IPAT trust of schools, we follow the CUSP curriculum for English, Geography, History, Science, Dt, Art, Music and MFL.

 CUSP is underpinned by evidence, research and cognitive science with modules of learning that are deliberately sequenced to activate prior learning, build on skills, deepen knowledge, deepen understanding to enable robust progression.

 There is an emphasis on oracy and vocabulary acquisition, retention and use to break down learning barriers and accelerate progress.
 A rich diet of language and vocabulary is deliberately planned for across all CUSP subjects.

 Specific skills are discreetly taught and practised so they become transferrable as learning, vocabulary and content is cumulative; content is learned, retrieve and built upon.